 - Resource manager

-- How are workers being scheduled and come up?
+- How are workers being scheduled and coming up?

 Distributed training for a deep learning model is an area of intense research.
 We have found many competing frameworks such as TensorFlowOnSpark (TFoS), Horovod, native distributed TensorFlow, distributed Keras, and others.
 Most of these frameworks have not come up with frameworks to address the above problem areas in a systematic way, putting a heavy onus on the user when writing distributed training jobs.